Getting involved at NTU

-- doing your bit to make your new home a happy one – chat to everyone you see if you're in NTU accommodation.
+- doing your bit to make your new home a happy one – chat to everyone you see if you're living in accommodation.
 Bond over a cup of tea, and don’t be afraid to knock on your neighbour’s door.
-If you don’t live in Halls, our Winter Welcome events are there to keep you included!
+If you don’t live in Halls, our Welcome events are there to keep you included!

 Helping you settle in

 If you’re staying in NTU accommodation, look out for our Residence Assistants (RAs).
 They’re student volunteers who work all year round and help to create a sense of community – putting on events and offering support and guidance to help you get the most out of university life.
-If you have any questions, ask the RA’s – they’ve been there and done it – look out for them in their pink hoodies!
+If you have any questions, ask the RAs – because they’ve been there and done it all.
+Look out for them in their pink hoodies!